danielsanchezsa/My-Cheatsheets/Agile_Software_Development.md

 You can **classify** these methods in different sections.
 1. **Predictive vs Adaptive**
     - The **predictive** classification is when the customer knows EXACTLY what he wants to build.
 In here the cycle is straight.
 (Design -> Implementation -> Testing).
 You get the product in one shot, and because the requirements are known in the beginning, there are **NO Changes** during development.
-    - The **adaptive** models are useful when the customer does not know exactly whet he wants to build.
+    - The **adaptive** models are useful when the customer does not know exactly what he wants to build.
 It has an **idea, but not everything**.
 So in here, they start with an idea.
-They develop a small version of it, they five it to the customer to have some feedback for the next **update**.
-In the end, the final product s not what the user **initially expected**, but it is what he really needed.
+They develop a small version of it, they give it to the customer to have some feedback for the next **update**.
+In the end, the final product is not what the user **initially expected**, but it is what he really needed.
  &nbsp;
   <img src="./images/ASD2.png" alt="alt text" width="1000"/>